 Searching

-Where a full text search is not sufficient, or if users are wanting a specific set of results, Metadatify provides an advanced query builder.
-Criteria can be added to the query and target specific Entity fields.
+Where greater specificity is required, Metadatify provides an advanced query builder.
+Criteria can be added to the query and target Entity fields.

 Groups of rules can be created, and logical relationships such as AND and OR can be used between groups.
-For each rule, the "Not" switch can be used to invert the rule.

 Rules have the following structure: